The 'ottoy initiative

 Objectives

-• Promote a clearer understanding of the lived experiences of the Ohlone people throughout history
+• Promote a clear understanding of the lived experiences of the Ohlone people throughout history

 • Encourage a healthy relationship between the university and the East Bay Ohlone people

-• Enable the campus community with specific cultural wisdom, history, culinary practices, and aesthetics
+• Enable the campus community and the public to access and enjoy specific cultural wisdom, history, culinary practices, and aesthetics

 Support the ‘ottoy Fund